Top of main content

 You can reduce this heat loss by:

-• draft-proofing any unwanted gaps
+• Draft-proofing any unwanted gaps

-• double or triple glazing your windows
+• Double or triple glazing your windows

-• insulating hot water tanks and pipes
+• Insulating hot water tanks and pipes

 The less heat you lose, the less it will cost to keep your home nice and warm.